5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 Any card can move individually by drag-and-dropping.
 If you drop on an another card, both cards will swap place.
 Press the trash can button to delete a single card.

-An entire row can be moved as a whole using up/down button on the left.
-A row cannot be dragged.
+An entire row can be moved by dragging the handle on the leftmost of each row.
+When dragging, a destination line will show where would it be dropped to.
+If you dropped and the line does not disappear, that is a bug.
+Please grab the handle and drop again to make it disappear.
+(Or else card dragging may stop working temporarily.)

 An entire row can be deleted by pressing the trash can button on the left.

 ### Left side